 For those who suffer from dry mouth, various therapeutic options are available.
 Regular dentist checkups are essential for maintaining an effective oral hygiene regimen.
 A dry mouth might have long-term consequences if you don’t take care of your mouth and teeth.
 As a result, your prognosis is dependent on the therapy you receive for the underlying illness that is causing the dry mouth.

-Get in touch with Kumra Ortho to learn more about bad breath from dry mouth
+Get in touch with Kumra Orthodontics to learn more about bad breath from dry mouth